eren-ozdemir/social-media-metrics/README.md

+# Introduction

-You can get public metrics about Twitter and YouTube sharings.
+You can get public metrics of Twitter and YouTube sharings.

 # Demo